 The Bachelor of Technology degree in information technology: network administration at Alfred State is designed to prepare graduates to enter the work force as IT professionals with a special emphasis in networking.
 A five-course sequence in networking includes network operating systems, directory access protocols, system administration, advanced routing and switching, network security and network design, computer hardware, interoperability, and design.
 The department has a Cisco-certified academy, and the college has a Pearson Vue testing center.
 After completing their coursework, students will have a strong foundation to obtain professional certification in the following areas: Cisco Certified Network Association (CCNA), CCNA Security, Microsoft Certified Technology Specialist, CompTIA A+, and Network+.
 Core courses provide students with a foundation in other areas, including Web server administration, programming, database applications, and microcomputer systems.
 Additional upper-level courses are provided in oral and written communication, management, and business.
 A full semester internship is included.

 A laptop computer is required for students entering the information technology: network administration program.
 Laptop specifications are available at www.alfredstate.edu/required-laptops.

 PROGRAM STUDENT LEARNING OUTCOMES

 Organizations of all types and sizes need computer professionals.
 Due to the solid foundation in all the major areas of computer information technology and systems, job opportunities for graduates are wide and numerous.
-They include network administrators, systems analysts, project managers, user support, Web developers, security specialist, IT managers, and technical support staff, to name just a few.
+They include network administrators, systems analysts, project managers, user support, Web developers, security specialists, IT managers, and technical support staff to name just a few.